Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Training protocol and parameter selection

-In terms of the code, the previously defined steps are: compile the model and train it.
-In the first step, the loss function and the optimizer algorithm are selected.
-In the training stage, different detail on the training data set, epochs, and other characteristics of training are chosen.
+The training {set} consisted of more than $15000$ different {random} samples. {The previously mentioned training procedures correspond, in terms of the code structure, to the methods for compiling and fitting models.
+The loss function and the optimizer algorithm are chosen in the compiling step.
+Different information about the training data set, epochs, and other training characteristics can be specified with the fitting method.
+An example of implementation is shown in the following code box.}